wso2-attic/ballerina-integrator/README.md

 # Message-Filtering
 The Message Filter checks an incoming message against a certain criteria that the message should adhere to.
 If the criteria is not met, the filter will discard the message.
 Otherwise, it will proceed the message.

-> In this guide you will learn about building a comprehensive RESTful Web Service using Ballerina.
+> In this guide you will learn about building a message filtering service using Ballerina.

 The following are the sections available in this guide.